 Bellagio off the beaten path: authentic experiences and hidden gems

 Beyond the famous villas, a more authentic side of Bellagio awaits those willing to wander a few steps off the beaten path.
+Here are some of the best hidden gems and local experiences to discover.

 A short walk over the hill from the main town center leads to the tranquil fishing hamlet of Pescallo.
 Facing the Lecco branch of the lake, this village is a world away from the bustle of the main ferry dock.
 Its quiet harbor, cobbled lanes, and peaceful atmosphere offer a glimpse into the lake's more traditional way of life.

-Relax by the water at the Lido di Bellagio
+Unwind at the lakeside Lido di Bellagio

-Cycle the legendary Ghisallo climb and visit its cycling museum
+Cycle the legendary Ghisallo climb

 Bellagio cook with a view + Villa Melzi